-If you are wondering how to cook tender chicken breasts in the Instant Pot you have found the perfect recipe!
-Start with thawed or frozen to create the most perfectly cooked chicken you will ever make!
+You can cook Instant Pot Chicken Breasts so that you end up tender, perfect chicken every single time!
+Start with thawed or frozen to create the most delicious chicken you will ever make.

 Cooking chicken in your pressure cooker is insanely easy.
 Ready?
 Plug in your Instant Pot and grab a few chicken breasts, then follow these easy instructions: